 If your workplace is using a VPN, you should familiarise yourself with your organisation’s VPN requirements, policies and procedures – especially regarding passwords and shared devices.

 6. Use trusted Wi-Fi

 Free Wi-Fi is insecure and can expose your browsing activity.
-Cybercriminals have been known to set up rogue Wi-Fi hotspots under false names and can use the connedction to intercept communications, steal your banking details, passwords, and other valuable information.
+Cyber criminals have been known to set up rogue Wi-Fi hotspots under false names and can use the connedction to intercept communications, steal your banking details, passwords, and other valuable information.

-Use trusted connections like (most obviously) your own home internet, or your mobile internet service hotspot.
+It’s a much more cyber-safe practice to only use trusted connections like (most obviously) your own home internet, or your mobile internet service hotspot.

 So while using a public, free wifi source could be tempting, it’s not something you should be using to access important data.

 7. Secure your devices when not in use